Dr Amos Akintayo Fatokun is currently a Senior Lecturer in Pharmacology within the School of Pharmacy and Biomolecular Sciences.

 Engagement & Impact

-Title of presentation: The Use of Cell Culture in Cancer Research (Plenary Talk) (2017), Conference title: Annual Faculty Seminar, Place/location of conference: Faculty of Basic Medical Sciences, College of Medicine, University of Lagos, Lagos, Lagos State, Nigeria, Presentation type: Oral presentation
+The Use of Cell Culture in Cancer Research (Plenary Talk) (2017), Annual Faculty Seminar, Faculty of Basic Medical Sciences, College of Medicine, University of Lagos, Lagos, Lagos State, Nigeria, Oral presentation

-Title of presentation: Advances in effective drug discovery, evaluation and development (Plenary Talk) (2015), Conference title: 38th Conference of the West African Society for Pharmacology/Société Ouest Africaine de Pharmacologie (WASP-SOAP), Place/location of conference: Obafemi Awolowo University, Ile-Ife, Nigeria, Presentation type: Oral presentation
+Advances in effective drug discovery, evaluation and development (Plenary Talk) (2015), 38th Conference of the West African Society for Pharmacology/Société Ouest Africaine de Pharmacologie (WASP-SOAP), Obafemi Awolowo University, Ile-Ife, Nigeria, Oral presentation

-Title of presentation: Molecular mechanisms of (neuronal) cell death: convergence or divergence of multiple pathways?, Conference title: Latest Advances in Drug Discovery Informatics eCheminfo 2009 Interaction Meeting (Douglas Connect), Place/location of conference: Bryn Mawr College, Bryn Mawr, Philadelphia, USA, Presentation type: Oral presentation
+Molecular mechanisms of (neuronal) cell death: convergence or divergence of multiple pathways?, Latest Advances in Drug Discovery Informatics eCheminfo 2009 Interaction Meeting (Douglas Connect), Bryn Mawr College, Bryn Mawr, Philadelphia, USA, Oral presentation

-Title of presentation: Identification and characterisation of two novel, neuroprotective PARP-1 inhibitors, Conference title: Pharmacology 2010, Place/location of conference: Queen Elizabeth II Conference Centre, London, UK, Presentation type: Oral presentation
+Identification and characterisation of two novel, neuroprotective PARP-1 inhibitors, Pharmacology 2010, Queen Elizabeth II Conference Centre, London, UK, Oral presentation

 Membership of professional bodies: